Jean Georges (2016.01)

 A new dish on the menu, i rarely have a vegetarian salad at any fine dining restaurants, but i was quite over-eating during Xmas, a healthy salad is not doubt a great choice for me.
 The ingredients are very fresh, mixed leaves paired with crispy Japanese apple, chewy dried persimmon and crunchy nuts.
 The addition of a pinch of spice added an interesting hint to the salad but balanced well with the refreshing yogurt dressing.

 There are several types of breads that served one after another.
 The first bread comes to the table is always the signature scone.
 Warm and has a crispy skin like cookie, fluffy and buttery inside.
 I loved JG's breads, although i don't like JG Shanghai, the raision & walnut bread was quite impressive.
 The freshly baked and toasted figs bread was also lovely.

 This dish consits of three large prawn, which was cooked throughly (i expected it to be medium), the water chestnuts bring some cripsy texture and sweet flavor to the dish.
 The sikly kabocha stock was umami and not heavy at all.
 Not bad.

 I skipped the signature warm chocolate cake because i feel it is heavy.
-Thus deicied to have this seasonal dessert.
-The creme brulee was sily and buttery, spiced pumpkin crumbles made me feel like Xmas again.
-The pomegrante sorber was quite refreshing to pair with.
+Thus decide to have this seasonal dessert.
+The creme brulee was silky and buttery, spiced pumpkin crumbles made me feel like Xmas again.
+The pomegranate sorbet was quite refreshing to pair with.

 Another satisfying experience at Jean Georges Tokyo.
-Although lack of ‘wow’ but everything was done properly, the dishes are quite delicate and not heavy at all. i like this place robably because i am not a big fan of very traditonal French food, i much prefer Japanese style French food.
+Although lack of 'wow' but everything was done properly, the dishes are quite delicate and not heavy at all. i like this place probably because i am not a big fan of very traditional, heavy French food, i much prefer Japanese style French food.
 Try it out if you have the similar taste buds with me.